A sneak preview of some comfortable, stretchy, and incredibly well-designed travel trousers

 Boundary Chase Pants: in use

 Perhaps the best feature of these travel pants is that they can be washed easily.
-Some technical travel clothes require to be machine washed on cold temperatures, completely separately, and hung out on the line to dry.
-However, the Boundary Chase Pants can be machine washed with like colors and tumble dried on low.
+Some technical travel clothes require to be machine washed in cold temperatures, completely separately and hung out on the line to dry.
+However, the Boundary Chase Pants can be machine washed with like colors and tumble dry on low.
 That makes them a lot easier to care for than most.
 During our tests, they dried quickly after a serious splashing on the Uyuni salt flats of Bolivia.